o3de/o3de.org/content/blog/posts/visual-studio-2022-update.md

 {{< image-width src="/images/blog/vs2022/vs2022-installer-v142-toolset.png" width="100%" alt="Visual Studio Installer Individual Components" >}}

 Once it is verified that latest `MSVC v142` toolset is installed, the user can configure the toolset using either the CMake GUI or the CMake CLI via the `-T<toolset>` option which is documented on the CMake website as part of the [CMAKE_GENERATOR_TOOLSET](https://cmake.org/cmake/help/v3.23/variable/CMAKE_GENERATOR_TOOLSET.html#visual-studio-toolset-selection) variable documentation.
-To use the the latest v142 toolset which is 14.29 at this time, the following value for the `-T` option should be supplied:
+To use the latest v142 toolset which is 14.29 at this time, the following value for the `-T` option should be supplied:
 ```
 -Tv142
 ```